DavidMunera28/IS601-final-project/InitialSet.md

 An email promotion is immediately sent for our next informational webinar about our free trial program which will include a live demo/Q&A for one of the company's most popular products featuring a satisfied customer as a guest speaker.

+### Story 4-1

+**Description:** Frida has signed up for the WayWize newsletter.
+Immediately after adding her email address to the mailing list, she receives a marketing email.

+**Action:** Check email inbox after signing up for the newsletter.

+**Result:** Receive an email with the subject: "WayWize | Join Our Exclusive Live Demo and Q&A Webinar!"

+### Story 4-2

+**Description:** Frida opens the marketing email to learn more about the exclusive event.

+**Action:** Open marketing email.

+**Result:** Email displays information about the live demo and Q&A event, including a title, brief description, date and time, and registration button.
+The demo will feature a satisfied WayWize customer as a guest speaker - the guest speaker will be identified by their name, title, and company to convey authority.

 ## Epic #5: Compliance

 Ensure compliance with GDPR and similar regulations through cookie consent options, a clear and informative Privacy Policy, and clear options to unsubscribe from the WayWize newsletter.